Mustangs At Daytona Returns For A Week Of Fun In the Florida Sun

 “I’ve only been in the Mustang world, the Mustang community since like, 2017.
 Oh, wow, you’re rolling a limo business for 20 years.
 The saying was if the car didn’t make money, I couldn’t own one, so everything I owned was black and luxury,” Mustangs at Daytona main man, Jeff Dixon, explained.
 “So when I got out, I sold my limo business in 2017 and I sold on my last toy Excursion, I said, ‘You know what?
 I need a sports car.’”

 That car was a 2007 Mustang GT.
 A friend invited Jeff to a local show, and he scored a trophy right off the bat.
 That sent him down the rabbit hole of attending shows and modding his car.
-Recently he moved on to a 2017 Mustang with the EcoBoost engine and kept on attending shows.
+Recently he moved on to a 2014 Mustang with a 3.7-liter V6 engine and kept on attending shows.
 Along the way, however, he took his fresh perspective on the show scene and decided to put together an event of his own.

 “The vision started late, probably September or October of 2018.
 I put the show together in like seven months,” Jeff said.
 “For the first year it drew 165 cars.
 It was a great turnout for what we threw together so quick.
 I go to all these shows, and they’re all pretty much the same.
 I wanted something different.”